dec0dedd/alcompare/desc.md

 ## How does it work?

 Alcompare compares and visualizes various time series models based on their forecasts on finance data from yfinance python library.
-Models have access to around ~ 1 year of financial data (stocks' closing price) for a choosen ticker.
+Models have access to around ~ 10 years of financial data (stocks' closing price) for a choosen ticker.
 Then based on that data they try to forecast stock closing price for the next year.

 ## How should I compare models?